 “Paying more upfront is better in the long run,” Singh said.
 “I was tight on money.
 That’s why I tried to cut corners.
 Now I’m paying more.”

 Trevor and Matt Gile had a similar experience with point-of-sale technology when they opened Rainforest Car Wash in Cleveland Heights, OH.
-Shopping initially on price, they went through two point-of-sales systems before they found the right fit in DRB Systems.
+Shopping initially on price, they went through two point-of-sales systems before they found the right fit in DRB Tunnel Solutions.

 “I finally said ‘That’s it!’”
 Matt Gile said.
 “I talked to my dad and brother and said ‘We’ve got to spend the money and do it right.’”